-The University of Kansas Libraries are pleased to announce the recipients of the inaugural Alyce Hunley Whayne Visiting Researchers Travel Award.
-Paul Putz of Waco, Tex., and Curtis Inabinett Jr. of Ravenel, S.C., were selected in light of their research efforts surrounding the African-American experience in the Kansas region.
+The University of Kansas Libraries are pleased to announce the recipients of the second annual Alyce Hunley Whayne Visiting Researchers Travel Award.
+Dr. Zeb Baker, Jeffery Williams and Paul Fowler III were selected for their research efforts surrounding the African American experience in the Kansas region.

 The award was made possible by a generous gift from Sandra Gautt in honor of her late mother, Alyce Hunley Whayne.
 Gautt has also donated family papers to the Kansas Collection in the Spencer Research Library.

 “We are continuously grateful for Sandra’s generosity, allowing us an expanded collection for scholars to access,” said Kevin L. Smith, dean of KU Libraries.
 “KU Libraries are delighted to host these three researchers, and we look forward to their on-campus presentations and to the finished research.”

 The University of Kansas Libraries make up the largest library system in Kansas.
 KU Libraries have more than 4.2 million print volumes in seven campus facilities, including a state-of-the-art offsite storage facility.
 The Libraries have extensive international holdings, including notable collections in Slavic, Latin America and East Asian studies.
 The Kenneth Spencer Research Library is recognized worldwide for its rare book, manuscript, and archival holdings in history, literature and natural history.